- TOP 5 QUESTIONS

 - Will I Lose My Homestead Exemption if I add someone to my deed?

 Adding names to the ownership of your home normally does not change your Homestead Exemption.
-However, you may lose all or part of the protection your property receives from the Save Our Homes (SOH) assessment limitation benefit or "cap".
+However, you may lose all or part of the protection your property receives from the Save Our Homes (SOH) assessment limitation benefit or "cap" if the added owner applies for homestead exemption on the property.
 The SOH cap keeps the assessed value (not the taxes) of your home from increasing more than 3% per year as long as you maintain your homestead exemption.
 A loss of protection from the SOH cap will increase the amount of property taxes you pay.